sourcegraph/handbook/content/people-ops/onboarding/index.md

 Hiring managers can refer to the [Onboarding process for Hiring Managers](onboarding-for-hiring-managers.md) page.

-1. One week prior to your first day, People Ops will send you a welcome email.
-Be sure to send them your address, phone number, shirt size, photo for your avatar, and for US teammates, the requested documentation.
+1. As soon as you sign your contract, the Talent team will send you an email linking to a form.
+Please, be sure to complete all the information withing 24hrs from receiving it.
 1. Order [your computer](../spending-company-money.md#computers).
 1. Order the [desk equipment](../spending-company-money.md#desk-set-up) you need to be productive working remotely.